-Since 2012 tyres used on roads in Europe have been subject to EU tyre labelling regulations.
-Tyre labelling allows end users to make informed choices about environmental impact and economical efficiency of road transport in Europe.
+Since 2012 tires used on roads in Europe have been subject to EU tire labelling regulations.
+Tire labelling allows end users to make informed choices about the environmental impact and economical efficiency of road transport in Europe.

-As of 1st May 2021 a further update of tyre labelling regulations has taken effect.
+As of 1st May 2021 a further update of tire labelling regulations has taken effect.

-The regulation (EU) 2020/740 requires that the new tyre label information is available to the consumer at the point of sale.
-As a market leader in Europe, STARCO conforms to these new regulations which means that STARCO will provide new tyre labels for all tyres and assemblies supplied for both OEM or Aftermarket.
+The regulation (EU) 2020/740 requires that the new tire label information is available to the consumer at the point of sale.
+As a market leader in Europe, STARCO conforms to these new regulations which means that STARCO provides new tire labels for all tires and assemblies supplied for both OEM and Aftermarket.
 The regulation applies to every product manufactured from 1st May 2021.
-Tyres manufactured before this date may still be delivered with the old label.
+Tires manufactured before this date may still be delivered with the old label.

-What information can you get from the tyre label?
+What information can you get from the tire label?

 - Rolling resistance